Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Introduction

-In this article, we present operational analytical expressions for the averaged sampling errors associated with known methods used to estimate circuit-function gradients and Hessians, namely the (generalized) finite-difference strategy and parameter-shift rule~\cite{Mitarai:2018quantum,Schuld:2019evaluating,Mari:2021estimating}, the latter of which has recently been regarded as a standard procedure in gradient and Hessian estimation.
-These expressions are \emph{circuit-averaged} in contrast to those reported in~\cite{Mari:2021estimating}, for instance, which permits the introduction of operationally tunable estimators possessing step parameters that can be optimally tuned to minimize NISQ sampling errors.
-These optimal estimators are designed for a broad class of ``hardware-efficient'' quantum circuits that approximate two-design unitary operators, such as the multilayered \emph{ansatz} comprising single-qubit and controlled-NOT~(CNOT) gates, for which these estimators minimize sampling errors during the initial stages of gradient and Hessian computation.
+In this article, we examine the estimation accuracies of known methods used to estimate circuit-function gradients and Hessians, namely the (generalized) finite-difference strategy and (scaled)~parameter-shift rule~\cite{Mitarai:2018quantum,Schuld:2019evaluating,Mari:2021estimating}.
+All of these methods are ``numerical'' except for the \emph{unscaled}~parameter-shift rule, which is ``analytical'': the former approximates gradients and Hessians with a nonzero approximation error, and the latter exactly computes them.
+We present operational analytical expressions for the \emph{averaged estimation errors} associated with these two kinds of strategies.
+All expressions are \emph{circuit-averaged} in contrast to those reported in~\cite{Mari:2021estimating}, for instance, which permits the introduction of operationally tunable numerical estimators possessing parameters that can be optimally tuned to minimize NISQ estimation errors.
+These optimal estimators are designed for a broad class of ``hardware-efficient'' quantum circuits that approximate two-design unitary operators, such as the multilayered \emph{ansatz} comprising single-qubit and controlled-NOT~(CNOT) gates, for which these estimators minimize estimation errors in the initial stages of cost minimization.

-A key observation is that for a given sampling-copy number, the minimized average sampling errors scale commensurately with the average gradient- and Hessian-component magnitudes, which in turn drop exponentially with the number of circuit qubits.
+A key observation is that for a given sampling-copy number, the minimized average estimation errors of all numerical estimators scale commensurately with the average gradient- and Hessian-component magnitudes, which in turn drop exponentially with the number of circuit qubits.
 Without increasing measurement resources, these desirable scaling behaviors prevent the optimally-tuned estimators from effectively making random guesses about the estimated components even in the presence of the barren-plateau phenomenon~\cite{McClean:2018barren,Arrasmith:2021effect,Cerezo:2021cost,Holmes:2022connecting}.
-Owing to this characteristic, we show that these optimal estimators can outperform those produced by the standard parameter-shift rule, which does not possess such a characteristic.
-One striking consequence is that all regimes of sampling-copy numbers in which the optimal (generalized) finite-difference strategies beat the standard rule grow exponentially with the circuit-qubit number.
-This further supports the use of such optimized strategies on NISQ devices.
+Owing to this characteristic, we show that these optimal numerical estimators can outperform those produced by the analytical parameter-shift rule, which does not possess such a characteristic.
+One striking consequence is that all regimes of sampling-copy numbers in which the optimal (generalized) finite-difference strategies beat the analytical strategy grow exponentially with the circuit-qubit number.